Applying a Random-Key Optimizer on Mixed Integer Programs: Experiments and Results

 \subsection{Computational Results for the TD-TSP}

-Tables \ref{tab:Small}–\ref{tab:Large} report the average computational results obtained by Gurobi and by RKO for the TD-TSP with three different values of $|H| \in \{5,10,15\}$.
+Tables \ref{tab:Small} -- \ref{tab:Large} report the average computational results obtained by Gurobi and by RKO for the TD-TSP with three different values of $|H| \in \{5,10,15\}$.
 For each combination of instance customers $n$ and number of time intervals $|H|$, the results are averaged over the corresponding set of five instances.
 The CPU time limit for the RKO was set in $n$ seconds.
 The tables include information on the instances (number of customers $n$), the results of Gurobi (upper bound ($\mathrm{UB}$), lower bound ($\mathrm{LB}$), optimality $\mathrm{gap (\%)}$, and total time required to find an optimal solution, limited to 1800s), and the results of RKO (objective function value of the best solution found in five runs ($\mathrm{OFV}$), relative percentage deviation ($\mathrm{RPD}$), and average computational time to obtain the best solution).
 Again, we calculated the $\mathrm{RPD} = (\mathrm{OFV}/\mathrm{UB} - 1) \times 100$.
-Two metrics are reported: the $\mathrm{RPD}$ of the best solution over five runs ($\mathrm{RPD_b}$) and the average $\mathrm{RPD}$ over the five runs ($\mathrm{RDP_a}$).
+Two metrics are reported: the $\mathrm{RPD}$ of the best solution over five runs ($\mathrm{RPD_b}$) and the average $\mathrm{RPD}$ over the five runs ($\mathrm{RPD_a}$).
+The number of runs was set to five for the TD-TSP to balance statistical significance with the total computational time required.

-Results in Tables \ref{tab:Small}–\ref{tab:Large} show that Gurobi finds optimal solutions within the time limit only when the number of customers is small.
+Results in Tables \ref{tab:Small} -- \ref{tab:Large} show that Gurobi finds optimal solutions within the time limit only when the number of customers is small.
 In these instances, RKO consistently finds optimal solutions in negligible CPU time.
 As the number of customers increases, the MILP formulation becomes increasingly complex to solve, as evidenced by the optimality gaps.
 Across all test sets, the average optimality gap ranges from 22.71\% for instances with $|H|=5$ time intervals to 30.45\% for instances with $|H|=15$ time intervals, even though the solver is provided with an initial incumbent solution.
 For some combinations of $n$ and $|H|$, the average gap can exceed 42\%.

 In contrast, RKO maintains robust performance across all configurations, with more negative relative percentage deviations for both the best and the average solution as the number of time intervals, $|H|$, increases.
 The average $\mathrm{RPD_b}$ values are equal to $-5.35\%$, $-7.18\%$, and $-7.73\%$ for $|H|=5,10,$ and $15$, respectively, indicating that the best solutions found by RKO are often significantly better than the best upper bounds produced by Gurobi within the time limit.
 For some combinations of $n$ and $|H|$, the average $\mathrm{RPD_b}$ is greater than $-14\%$.
 Regarding the average $\mathrm{RPD_a}$, the values are $-3.51\%$, $-5.49\%$, and $-6.00\%$ for $|H|=5,10,$ and $15$, respectively, and for certain instance configurations it is greater than $-12\%$.
 Moreover, RKO obtains these solutions in a fraction of the CPU time required by Gurobi.